William Augustus Barron

-William Augustus Barron (fl.
-1777) was a British landscape painter.
+William Augustus Barron (1751–1812) was a British landscape painter.

 Life

 He was a pupil of William Tomkins and younger brother of Hugh Barron.

 In 1766, he gained a premium at the Society of Arts.

 He practised as a landscape painter, and also as a drawing master.

 Like his brother, he excelled as a performer upon the violin; like him, also, he reached no more than a moderate excellence in his proper profession.

 His skill upon the violin gained him an introduction to Sir Edward Walpole, who gave him a situation in the exchequer, which in 1808 he still held.

 A view of Wanstead House by this artist was engraved by Picot in 1775; also after him are a set of views of castles and other subjects taken in different parts of Essex.

 In the print-room of the British Museum, there is a large pen drawing by him of Richmond Bridge in 1778.